Media

 Colleges have faced innumerable challenges during the COVID-19 pandemic.
 And the way they've responded to those issues should influence how prospective students evaluate them.

-WBTV Charlotte, NC: Good Question: How can you make your college application stand out?
+Article | WBTV Charlotte, NC: Good Question: How can you make your college application stand out?

 October 5, 2021